Essex Johnson

 Essex L. Johnson (October 15, 1946 – October 29, 2020) was a professional American football running back for eight seasons for the Cincinnati Bengals and one season for the Tampa Bay Buccaneers.

+Early life

+Johnson was born on October 15, 1946, in Shreveport, Louisiana.
+He attended Booker T. Washington High School where he played running back, kick returner and punt returner on the football team.
+His high school coach Leonard Barnes taught Johnson the running style he would take into college and professional football.
+In 1963, Johnson scored a then school record 23 touchdowns, and the team's only defeat was a 13–12 loss to the state champions.
+He also ran track on the 440-yard and 880-yard relay teams.

 College career

-Johnson played defensive back/wingback at Grambling State University for legendary coach Eddie Robinson.
-By his final season in 1967 he helped lead the team to three consecutive Southwestern Athletic Conference (SWAC) titles.
+Johnson played defensive back and offensive halfback at Grambling State University for legendary coach Eddie Robinson.
+In October 1966, he returned a punt 65 yards for a touchdown, which was marked by his dazzling maneuvers down the field.
+One week later, he returned a kickoff 95 yards for a touchdown.
+By his final season in 1967 he had helped lead the team to three consecutive Southwestern Athletic Conference (SWAC) titles.
+He scored two touchdowns in Grambling's 1967 Orange Blossom Classic win over Florida A&M.

+Among his Grambling teammates was future Hall of fame receiver Charlie Joiner.
 In 2012, Johnson was inducted into the Grambling Legends Sports Hall of Fame.